 So pay close attention to any changes in your cat’s daily habits, including if they start drinking excessively.
 Some other signs you can watch out for include:

-• Changes in sleeping patterns, such as your cat sleeping more than normal, or sleeping in unusual locations
+• Sleeping more than normal, or in unusual locations

 • Diarrhea or other signs of illness